 - To pass the laws in India for Lok Sabha

-- Ensure that the Governing party performs their duties well
+- Ensure that the Governing party performs its duties well

 - To represent the views of people from their constituencies in front of the Lok Sabha